Characterizing active learning environments in physics using network analysis and COPUS observations: Literature Review

-\textbf{Directed/Undirected} -- A network can be directed, meaning the edges have arrows attached to them to illustrate which node initiated contact (such as in figure \ref{fig:toynetwork-directed}), or undirected, where the edge exists regardless of which node initiated contact (such as figure \ref{fig:toynetwork-undirected}).
-We use undirected networks in this study.
-The following terms are defined in the context of undirected networks. \\ \\ \textbf{Node} -- Sometimes referred to as an actor, the node is the noun in the network.
-In our toy network, the nodes are represented by the orange dots. \\ \\ \textbf{Edge} -- Sometimes referred to as a tie, an edge is the verb in the network.
-Edges are represented by the lines connecting the nodes in the toy network diagrams. \\ \\ \textbf{Degree} -- Degree measures how many edges a given node is connected with.
+\textbf{Node} -- Sometimes referred to as an actor, the node is the noun in the network.
+In our toy network, the nodes are represented by the orange dots.
+In this study, the nodes represent the students in the class. \\ \\ \textbf{Edge} -- Sometimes referred to as a tie, an edge is the verb in the network.
+Edges are represented by the lines connecting the nodes in the toy network diagrams.
+In this study, the edges indicate communication between students. \\ \\ \textbf{Degree} -- Degree measures how many edges a given node is connected with.
 For example, in figure \ref{fig:toynetwork-undirected}, node 1 is connected to nodes 2 and 4, for a total of two connections.
 Node 1 has a degree of 2. \\ \\ \textbf{Density} -- The density is the ratio of actual number of edges in a network to possible number of edges.
-In our undirected toy network (figure \ref{fig:toynetwork-undirected}), there are 4 edges, but 10 possible unique edges, giving us a density of 2/5. \\ \\ \textbf{Diameter} -- If we calculate the geodesic distance (shortest path) between any two nodes, and then do this for every pair of nodes in the network, the longest of those paths is the diameter of the network.
-In our toy network (fig. \ref{fig:toynetwork-undirected}), our longest-shortest path is from 3$\rightarrow$1 via the path 3$\rightarrow$2$\rightarrow$1, for a diameter of 2. \\ \\ \textbf{Transitivity} -- In an undirected network, this is the ratio of closed triangles to triads.
-A closed triangle in an undirected network looks like the arrangement of nodes 1$\rightarrow$2$\rightarrow$4, while a triad would be one step smaller and missing the closure, like 1$\rightarrow$2$\rightarrow$3.
+In our undirected toy network (Fig.\ \ref{fig:toynetwork-undirected}), there are 4 edges, but 10 possible unique edges, giving us a density of 2/5. \\ \\ \textbf{Diameter} -- If we calculate the geodesic distance (shortest path) between any two nodes, and then do this for every pair of nodes in the network, the longest of those paths is the diameter of the network.
+In our toy network (Fig.\ \ref{fig:toynetwork-undirected}), our longest-shortest path is from 3$\rightarrow$1 via the path 3$\rightarrow$2$\rightarrow$1, for a diameter of 2. \\ \\ \textbf{Transitivity} -- In an undirected network, this is the ratio of closed triplets to triads.
+A closed triplet in an undirected network looks like the arrangement of nodes 1$\rightarrow$2$\rightarrow$4, while a triad would be one step smaller and missing the closure, like 1$\rightarrow$2$\rightarrow$3.
 High levels of transitivity are usually indicative of a collaborative environment, so this measure will be of particular importance when considering network formation in active learning environments. \\ \\ \textbf{Giant component} -- The giant component is the number of nodes that are all connected in the largest cluster of nodes.
-In our toy model, our largest cluster has 4 nodes in it, so the giant component would be 4. \\ \\ \textbf{Isolate} -- An isolate is a node that is not connected to any other nodes, such as node 5 in figure \ref{fig:toynetwork-undirected}.
+In our toy model, our largest cluster has 4 nodes in it, so the giant component would be 4.